enamrik/ObjCMiniORM/README.md

     MORepository* repository = [[MORepository alloc]initWithDBFilePath:pathAndName];

-More often than not, you'll want to package a database in you application bundle and have the repository copy that database to the application installation folder when the application starts up (this is a one time).
+If the database does not exist at that path, one will be created at that path with the given name.
+More often than not, you'll want to package a database in you application bundle and have the repository copy that database to the application installation folder when the application starts up (this is a one time event).
 To do this create the repository this way:

     MORepository* repository = [[MORepository alloc]initWithBundleFile:name];

 Creating the repository this way will cause the repository to first check the bundle for a database file with the specified name at the root of the bundle.
 If the database file is found in the bundle, it will be copied to the Library folder.
-If the file already exists in the Library folder, the database file in the bundle will be ignored.
-If you want the database file to be stored at a different path from the Library folder with a different name, then create your repository like this:
+If the file already exists in the Library folder, no copy takes place and the existing database will be used.
+If you want the database bundle file to be stored at a different path from the Library folder with a different name, then create your repository like this:

     MORepository* repository = [[MORepository alloc]initWithBundleFile:name dbFilePath:pathAndName];